Guaranteed recovery of quantum processes from few measurements: Analytical details and proofs

 and $p\in [1,2]$.
 Then, with probability at least $1-\e^{-\lambda m}$, for all $T_0 \in \CPT(\CC^n)$ the solution $T^{\ell_q}$ of \eqref{eq:CPTRecq} with $y = \A(T_0)+e$ approximates $T_0$ with an error

 The constants $C$, $\lambda$, and $\tilde c$ again only depend on each other. \end{theorem}

+Before coming to the actual proof we provide some intuition why this theorem is almost a corollary of Theorem~\ref{thm:TrNorm}.
+Adding the positivity constraint $J(T) \geq 0$ to the trace norm minimization \eqref{eq:CTrNormRecq} from Theorem~\ref{thm:TrNorm} can only improve the recovery of CPT maps.
+But as $\tnorm{J(T)} = n$ for all $T \in \CPT(\CC^n)$, the constrained minimization in \eqref{eq:CTrNormRecq} degenerates into a feasibility problem.
+Hence, to achieve a further improvement in the reconstruction, it is natural to minimize the residual $\lqNorm{\A(T) - y}$ instead.
+This is exactly what the CPT-fit does.

-\begin{proof} This proof is analogous to the proof of Theorem~\ref{thm:TrNorm} with two exceptions: First, $\tnorm{J(T^{\ell_q})}= \tnorm{J(T_0)}=1$, because both are constrained to be Choi matrices of CPT maps.
-Consequently, their difference vanishes in \eqref{eq:rec_bound_in_pf}.
-Secondly, the minimization \eqref{eq:CPTRecq} assures
+\begin{proof}[Proof of Theorem~\ref{thm:CPTfit}] This proof is analogous to the proof of Theorem~\ref{thm:TrNorm} with two exceptions: First, $\tnorm{J(T^{\ell_q})}= \tnorm{J(T_0)}=n$, because both are constrained to be Choi matrices of CPT maps.
+Consequently, their difference vanishes and \eqref{eq:rec_bound_in_pf} becomes